 Apricots also have an overall rich mineral profile, including a high source of calcium, copper, manganese, and phosphorous, all of which are vital for strengthening bones and offsetting osteoporosis.

-As you can see, three of the five foods high in boron are dried fruits.
+As you can see, three of the five boron rich foods are dried fruits.
 This naturally leads to the question of whether you can acquire boron from grapes, plums, and whole apricots.
 You can, but you’ll have to eat a far higher concentration.
 Eat the fruit whole with the skin on since that’s where most of the boron is derived from.

 It’s easier to acquire the boron from the dried fruits listed.
 However, we understand that some people don’t like dried fruit.
 Such foods are also shunned by dentists because they’re sugary and easily cling to the teeth.
 We don’t believe this is a major problem, though.
 Just rinse your mouth or drink some water to loosen the sugar in your teeth and gums.

 Just about any vitamin and mineral available in food is also available in powder or capsule form.
 Boron is no exception.
-If all the foods high in boron cause you to make a yucky face, then you can certainly resort to a boron supplement.
+If all the foods with boron cause you to make a yucky face, then you can certainly resort to a boron supplement.

 For a natural testosterone booster, we recommend Testro-X. This product is all-natural and contains proven ingredients for increasing testosterone, including magnesium, zinc, and of course, boron.
 This makes Testro-X an all-in-one supplement; it beats the hell out of taking multiple single-mineral products.

 Boron is the red-headed stepchild of minerals.
 Despite its relative obscurity, it’s a proven mineral with its effects on testosterone well documented by multiple independent studies.
-Acquire this mineral one way or another, whether that be through foods high in boron or through supplementation.
+Acquire this mineral one way or another, whether that be through boron rich foods or through supplementation.

 Aside from food, peak testosterone is also achieved through strength training.
 Our Testosterone Training Stack comes with a 30-day supply of Testro-X and the Thor program, which outlines the ideal resistance training for hormonal optimization.
 When the training and eating components are in place, you will achieve unprecedented muscle gains and vast improvement in your gut and hormonal health.